NoMore201/tricore-tools/README.md

-# Tricore GDB
+# Tricore Tools

-This repository aims at providing a version of GDB and QEMU with support for the Tricore architecture.
+This repository contains patches and script to build GDB and QEMU with support for the Tricore architecture.

 GDB Implementation was taken from [this repository](https://github.com/Gigallith/gdb-tricore) and organized into a patch that can be applied to the latest release tag (11.2 at the time of writing).